The Art of Loving

 The Art of Loving is a 1956 book by psychoanalyst and social philosopher Erich Fromm.
 It was originally published as part of the World Perspectives series edited by Ruth Nanda Anshen.
 In this work, Fromm develops his perspective on human nature from his earlier works, Escape from Freedom and Man for Himself – principles which he revisits in many of his other major works.
+He criticizes the popular conception of love and asserts that "love is the only provision for a sane and satisfying human existence".